-On cold days, explore a museum or gallery that you haven’t been to before.
-Newcastle Art Gallery, Lake Macquarie City Art Gallery or Maitland Regional Art Gallery.
+On cold days, explore a museum or gallery that you haven’t been to before like Newcastle Museum, Lake Macquarie MAC (Museum of Art and Culture) or Maitland Regional Art Gallery.
 No matter what your age might be, these museums have something for every member of your family.
 (Just check if you need to pre-book your visit beforehand).

 Watch a sunset

 This time of year brings some fabulous sunsets.
 With the sun setting earlier in the afternoon, venture out to watch the sunset on a clear night.